-Delicious and naturally sweetened blueberry chia jam is simple to make, and tastes so great!
+Delicious and naturally sweetened blueberry chia jam is simple to make, and tastes great!
 A little sweet, and a little tart, this easy peasy recipe requires only three ingredients, plus an optional fourth.
 No pectin required here, just real, natural ingredients.
 Bonus, it only takes 15 minutes of active time!

 We visited a blueberry farm last weekend and with an abundance of any type of fruit, my mind always jumps to jam!
 That being said, I really didn’t want to make an overly sweet jam, loaded with sugar and calories, because, well then I’d eat it all. 🙂